stonepros/stone/doc/radosgw/index.rst

 #. **Swift-compatible:** Provides object storage functionality with an interface
    that is compatible with a large subset of the OpenStack Swift API.

-Ceph Object Storage uses the Ceph Object Gateway daemon (``radosgw``), which is an HTTP server for interacting with a Ceph Storage Cluster.
-Since it provides interfaces compatible with OpenStack Swift and Amazon S3, the Ceph Object Gateway has its own user management.
-Ceph Object Gateway can store data in the same Ceph Storage Cluster used to store data from Ceph File System clients or Ceph Block Device clients.
+Stone Object Storage uses the Stone Object Gateway daemon (``radosgw``), which is an HTTP server for interacting with a Stone Storage Cluster.
+Since it provides interfaces compatible with OpenStack Swift and Amazon S3, the Stone Object Gateway has its own user management.
+Stone Object Gateway can store data in the same Stone Storage Cluster used to store data from Stone File System clients or Stone Block Device clients.
 The S3 and Swift APIs share a common namespace, so you may write data with one API and retrieve it with the other.

 .. ditaa::